oleg31337/homenetmon/README.md

    By default top 1000 ports from the list will be used.
  * NMAP_CMD_SCAN: This is nmap command line to run for full network scan.
 Do not change unless you know what you are doing.
 Consult nmap documentation.
  * NMAP_CMD_SWEEP: This is nmap command line to run for quick network swipe.
 Do not change unless you know what you are doing.
 Consult nmap documentation.
+ * NPING_CMD: This is nping command line to perform ARP ping.
+Do not change unless you know what you are doing.
+Consult nping documentation.
  * NMAP_CRON: This is the CRON expression for scheduled full network scans. https://en.wikipedia.org/wiki/Cron by default it will run at 3:30 AM every day - "30 03 * * *"
  * NMAP_CRON_ENABLE: This is the true/false parameter whether to schedule regular full network scans